drakkan/sftpgo/README.md

 SFTPGo allows to configure custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.

-The `actions` struct inside the "sftpd" configuration section allows to configure actions on file upload, download, delete, rename and on SSH commands.
+The `actions` struct inside the "sftpd" configuration section allows to configure the actions for file operations and SSH commands.

-Actions will not be executed if an error is detected and so a partial file is uploaded or downloaded or an SSH command is not successfully completed.
+Actions will not be executed if an error is detected and so a partial file is uploaded or an SSH command is not successfully completed.
 The `upload` condition includes both uploads to new files and overwrite of existing files.
 The `ssh_cmd` condition will be triggered after a command is successfully executed via SSH. `scp` will trigger the `download` and `upload` conditions and not `ssh_cmd`.

 The `command`, if defined, is invoked with the following arguments: